 Ebisu Yokocho is an awesome place: called an "izakaya arcade", it's essentially a repurposed shopping mall, where food stalls have set up where retail stores used to be, and have started serving food and drink to the numerous guests that walk through its halls.

-We did a full walk through from end to end, and were amazed at just how many people were there for dinner and socializing on a regular (and rainy) week night.
+I did a full walk through from end to end, and were amazed at just how many people were there for dinner and socializing on a regular (and rainy) week night.
 Wall to wall tables and seats, with a thin space for people to walk through, in their search for an empty space at any of the stalls.

-Thus, began our meal at Kinoko.
+Thus, began my meal at Kinoko.

 Kinoko is something special: an izakaya that specializes in mushrooms.